atmoos/cv/README.md

 ### Practical Trainings

-8\.2012 - 2\.2013 Internship @ Sensirion AG, Stäfa
+8\.2012 - 2\.2013 Internship @ **Sensirion AG**, Stäfa, Switzerland

-8\.2000 - 8\.2004 Apprenticeship @ LCA Automation AG, Affoltern a.A.
+8\.2000 - 8\.2004 Apprenticeship @ **LCA Automation AG**, Affoltern a.A., Switzerland

 ## Consulting

-Since May 2019 for *ERNI AG*
+Since May 2019 for **ERNI AG**

-During my time at *ERNI AG* I was involved in numerous consulting mandates.
+During my time at **ERNI AG** I was involved in numerous consulting mandates.
 These typically involve my capability of quickly analysing a situation on a high level, understanding the status quo, identifying areas of interest (typically issues) and then coming up with viable ideas and solutions for the next steps.
 This has worked well irrespective of the technologies involved.

-- *ToDo*: Manila
+- Client meetings in **Metro-Manila, Philippines** and **Singapore**
+  - Consulting for regular cloud applications
+    - Including performance reviews
+  - Consulting for AI/ML solutions embedded in medical and manufacturing environments
+  - *Design Thinking* workshop for a multi-domain manufacturer
+  - Cultural trainings bridging CH with PH
 - Architecting a UI test framework using [Squish](https://www.qt.io/product/quality-assurance/squish) by Qt for a cpp solution, **Rotkreuz**
   - The test framework was to be implemented using python
 - Review and design extension of a solution based on a broker architecture, **Schlieren**